 The framework for this discussion

-For the reasons stated above, in this article our aim is to move beyond a critique of the current education system in England to calling, with something of desperation in our voices, for action.
+For the reasons stated above, in this article our aim is to move beyond a critique of the current education system in England, to calling (with something of desperation in our voices) for action.
 That action, we argue, would be best propelled by the underpinning values of social pedagogy.
 We approach this discussion from our positions as teacher educators in higher education, who are responsible for equipping future practitioners to nurture the hearts and minds of the very young – a task that is performed within an educational context where test scores, inspections and accountability weigh heavily on teaching professionals.
 From this viewpoint we consider the potential for positive change, should some of the principles of social pedagogy be used to underpin teacher development in England.
 Azumah-Dennis (2023, p.
 125) argues that through imagination we think about ‘what is and what is not desirable for ourselves, for others, for our collective and individual democratic body and citizenship’.
 We imagine what our education system could be like, were we to underpin it with people-centred values, and realign it with social pedagogical concepts and practices in their widest sense.
 Because of this we offer you a sample, a mere hors d’oeuvre of ideologies, that we do not have capacity to explore fully here – but that we hope might spike your own curiosity to investigate further and to imagine different education futures for our youngest and most vulnerable children.

 Before we begin, let us first acknowledge that social pedagogy already exists within education across the globe (Bourn, 2015).
 We are by no means suggesting that this is something new – social pedagogues already enrich the education experience of many children; yet they remain relatively unrecognised in England.
 Below we explore a selection of key social pedagogical thoughts (Charfe and Gardner, 2019) that might move us to act creatively and equitably towards a more human-centred approach to education in England.